Shawn Armstrong

-Shawn Michael Armstrong (born September 11, 1990) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-He has previously played in MLB for the Cleveland Indians, Seattle Mariners, Baltimore Orioles, and Miami Marlins.
+Shawn Michael Armstrong (born September 11, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Seattle Mariners, Baltimore Orioles, Miami Marlins, Tampa Bay Rays, St. Louis Cardinals, Chicago Cubs and Texas Rangers.

 Early life

 Armstrong attended West Craven High School in Vanceboro, North Carolina.
 He was a member of the varsity baseball team for his entire high school career and participated in cross country for two seasons.
 The Houston Astros selected Armstrong in the 33rd round of the 2008 MLB draft, but he did not sign.
 He then enrolled at East Carolina University (ECU), where he played college baseball for the ECU Pirates.
 He missed the 2009 season after having shoulder surgery, and finished his collegiate career with a 4-3 win–loss record and a 4.45 earned run average (ERA).

 Career

 Cleveland Indians

 The Cleveland Indians selected Armstrong in the 18th round of the 2011 MLB draft.
-In 2012, Armstrong pitched for the Carolina Mudcats of the Class A-Advanced Carolina League.
+In 2012, Armstrong pitched for the Carolina Mudcats of the High-A Carolina League.
 He was named a Carolina League All-Star.
 He ended the year with a 2.06 ERA.
 He missed the beginning of the 2013 with an injury, and had a 4.14 ERA on the season after he returned to health.
-In 2014, he pitched for the Akron RubberDucks of the Class AA Eastern League.
+In 2014, he pitched for the Akron RubberDucks of the Double-A Eastern League.
 He was named an Eastern League All-Star.
 After the 2014 season, the Indians added Armstrong to their 40-man roster.
-Armstrong pitched for the Columbus Clippers of the Class AAA International League in 2015, and was named to the Triple-A All-Star Game.
+Armstrong pitched for the Columbus Clippers of the Triple-A International League in 2015, and was named to the Triple-A All-Star Game.

 Armstrong was called up to the major leagues for the first time on August 8, 2015.
 Armstrong made his major league debut the same night, pitching a scoreless ninth inning with two strikeouts.
 He finished his rookie season with a 2.25 ERA across eight appearances.
 In 2016, Armstrong logged a 2.53 ERA with 7 strikeouts in 10 appearances for the Indians.
 In 2017, he pitched in 22 games for Cleveland, recording a 4.38 ERA with 20 strikeouts in 24.2 innings pitched.